minishift/minishift-addons/add-ons/grafana/README.md

 # Grafana Add-on
 An addon that will deploy grafana with hawkular and prometheus datasources.
-It requires to connect to hawkular-metrics, provided by management-infra addon.
+It requires to connect to hawkular-metrics, provided by management-infra addon, and metrics should be enabled with --metrics on start up.

 ## Deploy grafana
 To deploy grafana do: